Joseph T. Thomas: Terrorism conviction

 The convictions of Mr. Thomas for the terrorist offence and the offence related to passport manipulation demonstrate the seriousness with which these issues are dealt with by the law and highlights the consequences of becoming involved in these activities.

 This was in relation to his travels to Pakistan and Afghanistan, after he married and converted to Islam.
 Thomas left Australia for Pakistan on 23 March 2001, and returned home on 6 June 2003.
-Since his arrest, Thomas has been referred to in the media as "Jihad Jack".
+Since his arrest, Thomas was referred to in the media as "Jihad Jack".
 When he converted to Islam the self described Aussie battler took on the name Jihad, Arabic for struggle.

 Conviction overturned

 The trial was highly controversial, as the evidence used to prosecute Thomas consisted solely of an interview conducted in a Pakistani military prison.
 Despite claims that the evidence was obtained under duress and that Thomas had been tortured, the judge deemed the interview to be admissible.
 The conviction was overturned on appeal by the Victorian Court of Appeal in the case of R v Thomas, with the appeals judges ruling that the trial judge should have ruled the evidence inadmissible.